 - Stacked townhouses are stacked on top of each other, each with its own front door and private outdoor space.

-- An apartment is one of several dwellings (most often single storey dwellings built one above the other) joined together by common walls, each having its entrance from a common hall.
-The overall building containing the apartments may be from three to 33 or more storeys.
+- A condo is one of several dwellings (most often single-story dwellings built one above the other) joined together by common walls, each having its entrance from a common hall.
+The overall building containing the apartments may be from three to 33 or more stories.

 Mobile or Manufactured Home